linker3000/MeshBop/README.md

 <img src="images/wiring.png" alt="Board wiring" width="800">
 </div>

-The pins on the Xiao board marked RX and TX weren’t used in this case because they were hooked up to a GPS module.
+The pins on the XIAO board marked RX and TX weren’t used in this case because they were hooked up to a GPS module.
 This wiring meant that the serial setup in the Meshtastic was as follows:

 <div align="center">
 <img src="images/serial-config-meshtastic.png" alt="Serial config" width="400">